postmanlabs/labs-docs/src/pages/docs/postman-flows/flows-intro/running-requests-in-sequence.md

 1. **Start the Flow**

-   Start the Flow and see the requests run in the order they're configured:
+   Start the flow and see the requests run in the order they're configured:

    ![Start the flow](https://assets.postman.com/postman-labs-docs/running-requests/updated-running-run-with-send-events.gif)